arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

   Serial.println("Hello, Edge Control!");
 ```

-Once the serial communication has been established lines enable the power to the microcontroller.
-Certain parts of the board such as the Nina B3606 module, the control logic requires 3Vs where as the MKR Slots and GPIO pins require 5V to be operational.
-3V comes from which comes from the USB and the 5V comes from external batteries.
+The board is designed to be very low power and for this reason some the electronics are powered off by default.
+Once the serial communication has been established, we need to enable the power in the areas we want to use.
+The power tree below will give you an idea of the different power rails in the board.

 ![Power rails of the Edge Control board](assets/ec_ard_gs_power_rail.png)

+The edge control board uses an I/O Expander in order to increase the number of digital control signals.
+If we want to blink the on-board LED we would need to enable the power of the I/O expander in which the LED is connected to and also enable the power to the 5V DCDC converter.

-The `Power` class provides API access to enable the different voltage regulators present on the board.
+The `Power` class provides API access to enable the different voltage switches present on the board.
 In this tutorial we need to enable the 3V and 5V power lines using the `enable3V3()` and `enable5V()` power source.

 ```cpp
 // Enable power lines